giuliaverruck/cypress-challenge/README.md

-# DEMOQA Form Testing Project
+# DEMOQA Testing Project

 ## Overview

-Welcome to the DEMOQA Form Testing Project!
-This project focuses on ensuring the reliability and quality of the DEMOQA site’s form through comprehensive testing.
-Using Cypress for test automation, the project covers all aspects of form validation, data integrity, and usability.
+Welcome to the DEMOQA Testing Project!
+This project focuses on ensuring the reliability and quality of the DEMOQA site’s  through comprehensive testing.
+Using Cypress for test automation, the project covers all aspects of  validation, data integrity, and usability.

 You can find the test plan [here](https://docs.google.com/document/d/1OA9RWBxu1CnFRoKqBPUA8HGQDcl0tx-5qc0GuVLuH0s/edit?usp=sharing)